Ating56/websocket-plugin/README.md

 # websocket-plugin
 Websocket plugin in Go
-You can use it in your peogram to implement websocket chat.
+You can use it in your program to implement websocket chat.